Fa2bio/Delivery-Api/README.md

 </table>

 ### JasperReports
-* In addition to CRUD, it is possible to generate a json/pdf sales report generated with Jasper Reports
+* In addition to CRUD, it is possible to generate a json/pdf sales report generated with Jasper Reports.

 <table border="1">
    <thead>